bgoncalves/bgoncalves.github.io/index.md

 I have been elected a Visiting Fellow of King's College, Cambridge, and am based in Cambridge since May 2023.

-My research focuses on Alan Turing (1912-1954), his machines and games, AI, the future of machines in society & nature, the Anthropocene.
+My research focuses on Alan Turing (1912-1954), his machines and games, AI, the future of machines in society & nature, and the Anthropocene.

 My work has appeared in [_Annals of Science_](https://www.tandfonline.com/journals/tasc20){:target="_blank"}, [_Philosophy & Technology_](https://www.springer.com/journal/13347){:target="_blank"}, [_Minds & Machines_](https://www.springer.com/journal/11023){:target="_blank"}, [_AI & Society_](https://www.springer.com/journal/146){:target="_blank"}, [_Artificial Intelligence_](https://www.journals.elsevier.com/artificial-intelligence){:target="_blank"}, [_International Journal of Approximate Reasoning_](https://www.journals.elsevier.com/international-journal-of-approximate-reasoning){:target="_blank"}, [_Computing in Science & Engineering_](https://www.computer.org/csdl/magazine/cs/about/14587){:target="_blank"}, and [_Proceedings of the VLDB_](https://www.vldb.org/){:target="_blank"}.
 As a referee, I have contributed to _IEEE Annals of the History of Computing_, _Studies in History and Philosophy of Science_, _AI & Society_, _Principia_ (Florianópolis, Brazil), _THEORIA_ (Basque Country), _Diametros_ (Kraków, Poland).